AlternateParts/alternateparts.github.io/_posts/2020-07-19-cutting-stock-problem.md

 > ### How to cut the required small pieces from the stock item so that minimum possible stock items are used?

-All these questions are address the name Cutting Stock Problem and it is studied under a sub-field of Applied Mathematics called Operations Research.
-People in Metal, Glass, Paper and Textile industry deal with this problem everyday.
+All these questions are addressed with the name 'Cutting Stock Problem' (CSP) and are studied under a sub-field of Applied Mathematics called Operations Research.
+People in the Metal, Glass, Paper and Textile industry deal with this problem everyday.

 ## 1D vs 2D Cutting Stock Problem
+The are a couple of variations of CSP.
 If each next piece that we want requires a single cut to get, it's called 1D or One Dimensional Cutting Stock Problem.
 Examples include cutting of Paper Rolls, Fabric Rolls and Metal Rods.

 <p align="center">
   <img alt="1D Cutting Stock Problem example" src="/images/1d-example.png"/>